There are 2 methods adding assets to the Fracttal platform:

 Serial number: Refers to the serial number associated with the asset (usually the one established by the equipment manufacturer is used).

-Code: A unique identification code assigned to the asset within the system.
+Code: A unique identification code assigned to the asset by the user within the system.

 Priority: A function that allows the assets to be catalogued according to their priority.

-Classification 1 and 2: Refers to the free fields left by the platform for users to complete as required.
+Classification 1 and 2: Refer to the free fields left by the platform for users to classify the asset completing them as required.

 Provider: The provider associated with the asset.